hak5/usbrubberducky-payloads/payloads/library/execution/Install_And_Run_Any_Arbitrary_Executable-No_Internet_And_Root_Needed/README.md

 Replace `<hexadecimal_code>` with the actual hexadecimal code generated in the previous step.
 I used a combo ALT F and STRING S for save the file using `"%TEMP%\script.hex"` that save it in a `TEMP` directory

 ## Decoding Hexadecimal Code and Executing the Program
 Now, we need to decode the hexadecimal code and execute the program.
-We can use the `certutil` command again to accomplish this.
+We can use the `certutil` command to accomplish this.

-Save the DuckyScript file as `script.hex` and run the following command in the Command Prompt:
+Once saved the file with a hex extension, run the following command in the Command Prompt:

 ```powershell
 certutil -f -decodeHex "%TEMP%\script.hex" "%TEMP%\script.exe"